frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🤖 **AI Agents** | Execute data workflows automatically |
 | 📈 **Predictive** | Vertex AI, AutoML for forecasting |
 | 💡 **Insights** | Automated customer insights, brand voice alignment |

+> 💡 **How I answer this:**
+>
+> "I've been combining Data Engineering with Generative AI in several ways.
+First, RAG pipelines - I use BigQuery and vector stores as the retrieval backend.
+My data pipelines prepare and index documents so the AI can retrieve relevant context.
+Second, AI Agents - I build agents that can execute data workflows automatically, like triggering Airflow DAGs or querying BigQuery based on natural language requests.
+Third, predictive analytics - I use Vertex AI and AutoML to build forecasting models, with my pipelines preparing the training data.
+Fourth, automated insights - I use LLMs to analyze customer data and generate summaries, always ensuring brand voice alignment."

 ---